lampix-org/lampixjs-core/docs/simulator/usage/basics.md

 #### Notes

-It is recommended to use the traditional `file:` and `http(s):` protocols (for now, at least) due to hard caching that not even force reloading can break.

 Though `simulator:` URLs resemble [`file:`](#file) URLs, these do benefit from separation of `localStorage` data (as the origin is determined to be `simulator://app-name`).

 #### Examples